TheHive-Project/Synapse/docs/workflows/Ews2Alert.md

 ![](../img/ews2alert/3-created-alert-ui.png)

-Due to the way this particular Demo was configured, the ```title``` was Populated with the actual intrusion type instead of for example the subject of the E-Mail.
+Due to the way this particular demo was configured, the ```title``` was populated with the actual intrusion type instead of for example the subject of the E-Mail.

-In the case of our Demo-Company and its SNORT setup, this is to prevent all created Alerts from only displaying "[any.domain.de][CRIT-852] Intrusion Prevention Alert (Packet dropped)" as a ```title```, making intresting reports not immediatly visible.
-This is because this Companys SNORT Alerts do not come with their own unique identifier in the subject.
+In the case of our demo company and its SNORT setup, this is to prevent all created alerts from only displaying "[any.domain.de][CRIT-852] Intrusion Prevention Alert (Packet dropped)" as a ```title```, making intresting reports not immediatly visible.
+This is because this demo companys SNORT alerts do not come with their own unique identifier in the subject.

 ![](../img/ews2alert/4-alert-info.png)

-As you can see, the description and other fields of the Alert have been populated.
+As you can see, the description and other fields of the alert have been populated.

 ## Configuration